 When I first learned about autism, I imagined a nonverbal child rocking in a corner, –cognitively impaired and socially and emotionally unreachable.
 Later, I learned about Asperger’s.
 I had met a handful of eccentric students when I was in graduate school.
 They were clearly brilliant, but they seemed to lack social skills.
 One student in particular, Rodrigo, had become a friend of mine.
 He was the smartest person I had met in my program, but he seldom made eye contact, was unusually loud, often abrupt, and had a hard time keeping friends.
 Yet, he was also generous and loyal.
 He loved to talk, and we sometimes spent hours discussing philosophy.
 The thing we bonded over was trouble with the library; we both had excessive fines.
 I had somewhere around a hundred dollars in fines.
 Rodrigo had over a thousand dollars!
-He had never returned one book in the full year he had been at school!

 I didn’t know the term Asperger’s back in 2001 when I met Rodrigo, but as soon as I learned of it years later, I knew he had it.
 Upon reflection, I realized I had met several other people with Asperger’s at school as well.
 Some time between 2001 and 2010, when my son Camden was born, autism and Asperger’s had begun to enter into our cultural consciousness.
 Around the time of Camden’s birth, I still thought autism was an affliction of the mind that rendered children devoid of emotion and communication, but I imagined that Asperger’s was more of a charming personality quirk.
 Both conceptions turned out to be completely wrong.